pixelday/stem-cell/README.md

 ## Design system

 Stem Cell's design layer is token-driven and built from the same first principles as its markup: start from a minimal, valid, accessible default, and let everything brand-specific flow from a small set of curated design tokens (CSS custom properties).
-Every value that ships in the default style is chosen and verified by a human designer, never auto-generated.

-This section is an early placeholder.
-The color system below is the first fully specified piece; the remaining areas are planned and will be expanded as the library moves out of pre-alpha:
+Note that this section of content is an early work in progress.
+While the color system below is currently the most fully specified piece, the remaining areas are planned and will be expanded incrementally as the library is being developed:

 - **Token taxonomy beyond color** (planned): type scale, spacing, line length, focus styles, and motion, including the constraints that back specific AAA criteria (for example, the line-length and spacing requirements in 1.4.8 Visual Presentation).
 - **Component acceptance criteria** (planned): the bar a component must clear to be considered done, such as a documented keyboard model per the ARIA Authoring Practices Guide, reduced-motion and forced-colors behavior, a no-JavaScript fallback, and AAA contrast across every background family.